 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Albany International beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Albany International beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue shrank significantly and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue shrank and GAAP earnings per share grew.

-Albany International booked revenue of $194.6 million.
-The three analysts polled by S&P Capital IQ expected net sales of $192.7 million on the same basis.
-GAAP reported sales were 22% lower than the prior-year quarter's $250.0 million.
+Albany International chalked up revenue of $194.3 million.
+The four analysts polled by S&P Capital IQ expected revenue of $182.5 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.